 The Promenade and Pier, White Rock (November 3, 2018)

 I am back walking alone for a few weeks.
-My hyperbaric oxygen therapy sessions (30) are all scheduled in the morning and my walking club’s walks are all at 10:00 AM, so I’ll be tied up for the month of November.
-In December, I’ll be booked for Santa Danny visits on the weekends, so I’ll miss most of the Vancouver Venturers Club walks that month, too.
+My hyperbaric oxygen therapy sessions (30) are all scheduled in the morning, and my walking club’s walks are all at 10:00 AM, so I’ll be tied up for November.
+In December, I’m doing Santa Danny visits on the weekends, so I’ll miss most of the Vancouver Venturers Club walks that month, too.

-So Today, at 6:15 AM, I decided to drive to the Promenade in White Rock, It’s been raining for the past few days and it rained all the way to White Rock.
+So Today, at 6:15 AM, I decided to drive to the Promenade in White Rock, It’s been raining for the past few days, and it rained all the way to White Rock.
 But as soon as I parked the car and got out to begin my walk, the rain stopped!
-I walked for about 1.5 hours and just as I was getting back to my car – the rain began!
-And as amazing as that sounds, I had forgotten to bring my umbrella and didn’t have a hat with me to wear – so maybe my guardian angel did me a huge favor!
+I walked for about 1.5 hours, and just as I was getting back to my car – the rain started!
+And as surprising as that sounds, I had forgotten to bring my umbrella and didn’t have a hat with me to wear – so maybe my guardian angel did me a huge favor!